sadikovi/octohaven/README.md

 ## Overview
 Allows you to select `jar` file and specify Spark conf parameters.
-You can schedule jobs to run after some time passed, pass job parameters along with Spark configuration options, view stdout and stderr of the job running and etc. **Does not mess up** with your cluster installation and/or scripts, it is more like a nice feature, which you can turn off any time.
+You can schedule jobs to run after some time passed, pass job parameters along with Spark configuration options, view stdout and stderr of the job running and etc. **It does not mess up** with your cluster installation and/or scripts, it is more like a nice feature, which you can turn off any time.
 Tested with Spark standalone cluster, not sure if it will work with Yarn or Mesos.

 Screenshot of the UI:
 ![Screenshot](./resources/octohaven-screenshot.jpg)